Please visit ATXRecovers.com for the latest resources and funding opportunities.

 The City of Austin Music & Entertainment Division—part of the Economic Development Department—manages programming, services, and funding to diversify and accelerate the growth of Austin's commercial and nonprofit music and entertainment industries.
 We serve as a central liaison and resource for all music industry stakeholders in order to promote increased jobs, compensation, sector development, nightlife compatibility, and talent export in Austin.

-Artist Programming provides professional development and compensation opportunities to increase earnings and capacity for musicians.
-Contact Program Coordinator Stephanie Bergara for details:
+Professional development and compensation opportunities for local musicians to increase earnings and build careers.
+Contact Stephanie Bergara for details:

 Anytime someone calls into the City telephone system and placed on hold, they will be listening to a well-curated playlist of Austin music.

-Serves as a single point of contact and resource for creative businesses regarding City operating, permitting, and code enforcement requirements, and acts as a liaison for these businesses to City Departments.
+Serves as an ombudsman and resource for creatives and creative businesses about City operating, permitting, and code enforcement requirements, and acts as a liaison for these groups to other City Departments.
+Contact Kim McCarson for details:

 $12M Bond for Creative Space